It’s a fact: Complex projects make it easy for teams to lose track of tasks.

-Here are a few scenarios when a RACI chart comes in handy:
+Here are a few scenarios when the RACI model is useful:

 Just be sure everyone represented on your RACI chart has acknowledged and agreed to the roles and responsibilities you’ve laid out.
 More importantly, you want to check that your matrix eliminates any further project confusion.

 These best practices can help you get the most out of your RACI chart:

 Using a RACI chart is a whole lot easier when you follow a few simple rules.
 Once your RACI chart is complete, review it to be sure it meets these criteria: